amehlhase316/memoranda/Deliverable1.md

 > Add rows as needed and add the number how many meetings for each team member:

-   Ben Meddeb : Num Meetings
+   Ben Meddeb : 9 Meetings

-   Gustavo Lezama : Num Meetings
+   Gustavo Lezama : 9 Meetings

-   Geena Rustia : Num Meetings
+   Geena Rustia : 9 Meetings

-   Brinson Doederlein : Num Meetings
+   Brinson Doederlein : 9 Meetings

 ## 3: After the Sprint